-Patients electing to have aesthetic facial surgery now have access to procedures that can change their appearance in an outpatient appointment that only requires minimal recovery time of a few weeks.
+Patients electing to have aesthetic facial surgery now have access to procedures that can change their appearance in an outpatient appointment that only requires a minimal recovery time of a few weeks.

 But as well as refining their appearance, many are unaware that there are lots of other benefits to a nose job in Boston than changing just looks alone.